-‘The perfect way to be introduced to Old English.
-There is insight on every page’
+‘The perfect way to be introduced to Old English’ – David Crystal

 Old English is the language you think you know until you actually hear or see it.
 Used throughout much of Britain over a thousand years ago, it is rich with words that haven’t changed (like word), others that are unrecognisable (such as neorxnawang, or paradise) and some that are curious even in translation (gafol-fisc literally means tax-fish).